-If an election is made, print Y for yes in the box at this item.
-Otherwise leave blank.
+If an election is made, print X in the Yes box at this item.
+Otherwise print X in the No box.

 Include amounts taken from the company's financial statements at C to H. R Shareholders' funds and N Loans to shareholders and their associates as these amounts relate to accounting values.
-See item names and labels on pages 55-59.
+See item names and labels on pages 57-61.